dennisryanlee/metric-imperial-convertor/tracking.md

 Tracking:

+11/30/22:
+Accomplished - resolved handling of conversion, spellOutUnit, and getString functions Tomorrow - resolve why some units are not working properly and others are okay (test all units)

 11/29/22 #2:
 Accomplished - resolved handling wrong unit in getUnit function Tomorrow - proceed to implement additional functions after getNum and getUnit